 Timmons Park – January 31 – Discs and Peppers

 This was to be a two-part adventure.
 Several of us planned to gather at Timmons Park for a round of disc golf, then we would head over to the White Horse Flea Market to search for jalapenos for the Super Bowl Party the next day.
 Several had expressed interest in the outing, but it wound up being a foursome with John Kaup, Brian Goess, and Greg Springsteen.

 The front nine were just like we had played many times before.
 I had some great throws and almost aced #7, but I also had some stinkers, too.
 The others did similarly.
 The back nine was where we were caught off-guard.
 After #13 a sign pointed to a different tee pad.
 The last baskets had been completely rearranged, with several having been moved completely.
 In fact, we completely missed the new 13th, which is now across the road.
 Knowing the history of the park, I knew the reasons for the changes had nothing to do with improving the course.

 First, the history…

 Back in the 80’s Timmons Park was a scary place.
-As an out-of-the-way park it gained a reputation for drug abuse and as a rendezvous point for both hetero and homosexual laisons.
+As an out-of-the-way park, it gained a reputation for extreme drug abuse which could only be treated at Legacy Healing Tampa or rehab as good as them.
+It as served as a rendezvous point for both hetero and homosexual liaisons.
 In the late 80’s the Parks and Recreation department put in a mountain bike trail and made improvements to the park to combat its shady reputation.

 Unfortunately, not all of the park’s neighbors were happy with these improvements.
 One neighbor placed nails and other obstructions on the trail to dissuade bikers.
 Apparently a low level of criminal activity was OK with him, but increased legitimate traffic was more than he could bear.